GuanQunMu/IonTrap-WIPM/README.md

 ###  Contributors:

-1. Guanqun Mu     -Undergraduate at Wuhan University, P. R China
+1. Guanqun Mu     -Research Assistant (was the undergraduate at Wuhan University)
-3. GeYi Ding     -Master at WIPM, CAS
+3. GeYi Ding     -PhD Student at WIPM, CAS
 2. Kamran Rehan   -PhD at WIPM, CAS

 If you have any question or you want to be a developer, please contact Guanqun Mu: **guanqun_mu@whu.edu.cn**